 Lilly’s Bioethics Framework for Human Biomedical Research guides employee discussions about the ethics of Lilly research.
 To ensure all employees are well-versed in Lilly’s values and bioethics concepts, Lilly offers numerous activities in which employees can be involved throughout the year, including lectures, seminars and case discussions, as well as formal training.

-For more information on Lilly bioethics, please see Lilly’s Integrated Report.
+For more information on Lilly bioethics, please see Lilly’s UNGC Communication on Progress.
 For Lilly’s bioethics position on key topics, click on the following statements:

 - Authorship of Scientific Publications and Presentations